A deep learning framework for jointly solving transient Fokker-Planck equations with arbitrary parameters and initial distributions: The TPAPS

 \section{The TPAPS}

 The transient solution $p$ on $\mathcal{S} \times \mathcal{T} \times \mathcal{P} \times \mathcal{K}$ is very intricate, not only because it has several constraints, but also because it is highly nonlinear on the system parameters and the time.
-To construct a capable model of the TPAPS, we make a series of simplification and modularization.
+To construct a capable model of the TPAPS, we perform a series of simplifications and modularizations.
 In Sec.~\ref{sec:gmd}, the initial, transient, and stationary distributions, as multi-dimensional multi-modal distributions, are unified and parameterized by the GMD.
-As the parameter space of the GMD is still high-dimensional and has several new constraints, modeling the TPAPS by tracking the evolution of the GMD parameters is computationally impracticable.
-To this end, in Sec.~\ref{sec:gmd_ae}, a GMD autoencoder is further developed, enabling to transform GMDs into a structure-preserving low-dimensional embedding space and an unconstrained representation space.
+As the parameter space of the GMD is still high-dimensional and has several new constraints, modeling the TPAPS by tracking the evolution of the GMD parameters is computationally impractical.
+To this end, in Sec.~\ref{sec:gmd_ae}, a GMD autoencoder is further developed, which enables transforming GMDs into a structure-preserving low-dimensional embedding space and an unconstrained representation space.
 These key constructions enable us to model transient dynamics in the representation space using a single deep neural network in Sec.~\ref{sec:transient_dynamics}, which structurally satisfies the initial condition.
 Furthermore, the long-term transient dynamics is split into recursive short-term forecasts in Sec.~\ref{sec:recursive_calculation} to reduce the nonlinearity and alleviate the computational burden of neural networks.
 Finally, the network architecture is detailed in Sec.~\ref{sec:architecture} and the loss function is introduced in Sec.~\ref{sec:training}.
 The full architecture of the TPAPS is summarized in Fig.~\ref{fig:TPAPS}.